 Many people with type 2 diabetes can control their blood glucose levels with diet, exercise, oral medications (pills), insulin, and other injectable diabetes medicines, such as GLP-1 medications.
 Others may need insulin shots.

 Both type 1 and type 2 diabetics have high blood glucose levels, the reason for those high levels differs.

-Type 1 diabetics have high blood glucose levels because the body is attacking essential cells within the pancreas, the organ responsible for creating insulin.
-This attack results in the body's inability to create and/or use the insulin that is produced.
+Type 1 Diabetes: People with this diagnosis have high blood glucose levels because the body is attacking essential cells within the pancreas, the organ responsible for creating insulin.
+This results in the body's inability to create and/or use the insulin that is produced.

-Type 2 diabetics have a pancreas that is able to produce insulin, but their bodies are unable to use or process the insulin that is produced.
+Type 2 Diabetes: Individuals with this condition have a pancreas that is able to produce insulin, but their bodies are unable to use or process the insulin that is made.
 Over time, the pancreas may stop creating insulin altogether, but type 2 diabetes starts with the inability to process the insulin that is made.